 Debbie Levy, author of The Year of Goodbyes has a new book out.
 It sounds compelling – a perfect summer read.
 Here is the synopsis:

 Imperfect Spiral (Bloomsbury/Walker, July 2013), Danielle Snyder’s summer job as a babysitter takes a tragic turn when Humphrey, her five-year-old charge, runs into traffic to chase down his football.
 Immediately Danielle is caught up in the machinery of tragedy: police investigations, neighborhood squabbling, and—when the driver of the car that struck Humphrey turns out to be an undocumented alien—a politically charged immigration debate.

 Be sure to add Imperfect Spiral to your TBR (to be read) stack!

-Shirley Vernick, author of The Blood Lie is excited to share her new novel for teen is out!
+Shirley Vernick, author of The Blood Lie is excited to share that her new novel for teens is out!
 Here is the synopsis: